How to Save Money on Your Trip to Vanuatu

 Stick to these limits religiously.
 They're incredibly strict about enforcement, and you'll be looking at extra fees for an overweight bag or even more if you need to check an additional piece.

-Learn more about getting connected with our complete guide, The Best SIM Card in Vanuatu for Travellers.
+If you want to learn more about the price of data with the local phone networks, check out The Best SIM Card in Vanuatu for Travellers.

 11.Make the Most of Vanuatu’s Free and Cheap Attractions

-The highlights of Vanuatu are not helicopter rides, skydiving or spa treatments (although the latter is actually quite affordable spa treatments in Port Vila LINK#TTD109), but its natural wonders.
+The highlights of Vanuatu are not helicopter rides, skydiving or spa treatments, but its natural wonders.

 Discovering waterfalls, blue holes, World War Two sites and cultural villages doesn't demand too much from your wallet, even if you need to pay entry fees, as is customary in Vanuatu.
 Fill your time sightseeing instead of doing costly activities and you're sure to save big!